backstage/backstage/docs/reference/utility-apis/OAuthRequestApi.md

 ### Observer

-This file contains non-react related core types used throught Backstage.
+This file contains non-react related core types used through Backstage.

 Observer interface for consuming an Observer, see TC39.